 Access up-to-date, personal account information, including current share prices for all funds, via the T. Rowe Price website.
 Fund prices are shown under the 'Investments' tab.
 Registration required for first-time users.

 Determine the investment results for each of the funds and their appropriate benchmark indexes.

-Download a Deferred Compensation form or newsletter now using Acrobat Reader.
+State of Illinois Deferred Compensation Plan (“Plan”) form or newsletter now using

-Review a comprehensive, easy to understand guide for the Deferred Compensation Plan or the Summary Plan Description.
+Review a comprehensive, easy to understand guide for the State of Illinois Deferred Compensation Plan (“Plan”) or the Summary Plan Description.